RILAB/rilab.github.io/markdown/people.md

 ### Postdoctoral Scholars

-**Sofiane Mezmouk**

-* Sofiane joined the lab in early 2012 after doing a PhD at INRA and Biogemma, where he worked on maize association mapping.
-He is work focuses on genetic load and the basis of heterosis.
-Sofiane is also the resident quantitative geneticist, leading or collaborating on several mapping projects in the lab.

 **Sayuri Tsukahara**

 * Sayuri joined the lab in April 2013 to study mutants of kinetochore proteins in maize.
 Previously, her PhD work focused on retrotransposition and centromere targeting in methylation mutants of Arabdopsis.

 ### Graduate Students

 **Paul Bilinski**